Vintage Marcasite Festoon Necklace

 Authenticity

-VINTAGE MARCASITE FESTOON NECKLACE: GEMSTONE & CRAFT ANALYSIS
+VINTAGE MARCASITE FESTOON NECKLACE: IDENTIFICATION

 This appears to be a vintage festoon-style necklace, featuring multiple flat, articulated decorative elements, likely crafted from silver and adorned with numerous small cut and polished marcasite stones.
 The design showcases characteristic bows and floral motifs, often seen in jewelry from the early to mid-20th century.
 The chain construction appears to be a simple trace or curb link, with evident patina suggesting age and prior wear.